hvl71/simple-github-ci-demo/README.md

 # simple-github-ci-demo
-Demo CI best-practices in GitHub ecosystem context
+Demo CI best-practices in a GitHub ecosystem context